apnadkarni/blt/man/datatable.rst

   Creates a new datatable object.
 The name of the new datatable is returned.
-If no *tableName* argument is present, then the name of the datatble is automatically generated in the form "`datatable0`", "`datatable1`", etc.  If the substring "`#auto`" is found in *tableName*, it is automatically substituted by a generated name.
+If no *tableName* argument is present, then the name of the datatable is automatically generated in the form "`datatable0`", "`datatable1`", etc.  If the substring "`#auto`" is found in *tableName*, it is automatically substituted by a generated name.
 For example, the name `.foo.#auto.bar` will be translated to `.foo.datatable0.bar`.

   A new TCL command (by the same name as the datatable) is also created.
-  Another TCL command or datatble object can not already exist as *tableName*.
+  Another TCL command or datatable object can not already exist as *tableName*.
 If the TCL command is deleted, the datatable will also be freed.
 The new datatable will be empty, no rows or columns.
 Datatables are by default, created in the current namespace, not the global